ExpressLRS/Docs/docs/blog/posts/001-protect-your-open-source-project-before-its-too-late-a-legal-horror-story.md

 * If the applications are preliminarily accepted, they will then be published for a formal **opposition period**, during which ExpressLRS LLC and others may contest them.

-While Christopher Henry Sauer was at one point an active member of our public Discord chat community, **this individual was never considered part of the project team and is not associated with ExpressLRS in any official or unofficial capacity**.
-Christopher Henry Sauer was recently banned from our community spaces in order to preserve a respectful and collaborative environment.
+While this person once participated in community discussions, they were never part of the project team and are not associated with ExpressLRS in any official or unofficial capacity.
+These filings were made without any involvement or authorization from ExpressLRS LLC or the ExpressLRS development team.

 These filings were made without any involvement or authorization from ExpressLRS LLC or the ExpressLRS development team.
-If granted, they could limit how developers, contributors, and manufacturers use the ExpressLRS name \- threatening the project’s open-source nature and causing confusion across the community.
+If granted, they could limit how developers, contributors, and manufacturers use the ExpressLRS name - threatening the project’s open-source nature and causing confusion across the community.
 ExpressLRS LLC will formally oppose these applications to ensure the project’s identity remains protected.